d40cht/Upstart/index.md

 layout: default
 ---

-## Colour and joy go together for me.
-Bold, strong, expressive coloured fabrics are what I love using when I create my upcycled objects.
-It is not surprising therefore that most of the work the other artists on display in UpstArt Gallery (mosaics, feltings, paintings, paper collages, pottery, and textiles) is also colourful and joyous.
+Colour and joy go together for me.
+Bold, strong, expressive coloured fabrics are what I love using to create my upcycled objects.
+It is not surprising therefore that most of the work the other artists on display in UpstArt Gallery (mosaics, feltings, paintings, paper collages, pottery, textiles and cards) is also colourful and joyous.

-We also share a preference for working with recycled materials: the fabric, china, paper, silver, wool, wood, copper, lead, leather etc. that we use in our work is mostly sourced from charity shops, car boots and auctions.
-Where this is not possible, each artist tries to ensure that their materials come from ethical sources.

-The fashion is all for furniture to be painted in soft, muted colours, blank canvas houses, plain interiors, tasteful white and beige lampshades…..
-You might really like that or you might be renting or want to resell one day and so you cannot let your inner joyous bohemian out on the fabric of the building.
-But  sometimes it is just something colourful like a simple chair, a table, lampshade, painting, mosaic, rug or vase  that could brighten up the room and add spice to the neutral background.

-So look at my website and what UpstArt does, and if anything takes you fancy or you would like to discuss a commission , email or phone me.
-Just imagine…….
+UpstArt will be opening its doors for the first time on Saturday 28 October 2017.
+From then on opening hours will be as follows:
+Thursdays: 11am to 5pm
+Fridays:   11am to 5pm
+Saturdays: 11am to 5pm
+Sundays:   11am to 5pm
+Closed on Mondays, Tuesday and Wednesdays

+I look forward to welcome you into the shop/studio.